junwin/junwin.github.io/posts/2019-02-21-MLNetHousePriceRegression.md

 ```

 # Data class
 Our first job is to define a data class that we can use when loading our .csv file of house data.
 The important part to note is the [LoadColumn()] attributes; these allow us to associate the fields to different columns in the input.
 It gives us a simple way to adapt to changes in the data sets we can process.
 When a user wants to predict the price of a house they use the data class to give the features.
-Note,we do not need to use all the fields in the class when training the model.
+Note, we do not need to use all the fields in the class when training the model.

 ```C#
     public class HouseData